Jrivera239/Embedded-Prompt/README.md

 # Embedded Command and Control Simulator

-This is a simple, interactive C++ console application that mimics how commands are processed in an embedded command-and-control system — think of it like the brain talking to a motor.
+This is a simple, interactive C++ console application that mimics how commands are processed in an embedded command-and-control system.

 ## What It Does